-Nowadays, the allure of a free Facebook page that can connect to members that are already registered on the platform is too good to pass up for many small business owners, even if they fail to recognize that an individually crafted webpage from a quality web designer can have SEO benefits that gives the business more exposure.
+Nowadays, the allure of a free Facebook page that can connect to registered members on the platform is too good to pass up for many small business owners, even if they fail to recognize that an individually crafted webpage from a quality web designer can have SEO benefits that give the business more exposure.

 Why Designers are Still Very, Very Relevant

-While the points above can seem discouraging to web designers, the reality is that they will continue to be highly coveted even as the landscape continues to change.
-The success is still bright for web designers who adapt to recent trends, particularly in regard to the prominence of APIs, mobile apps and SEO, all of which need to be designed by a human.
+While the points above can seem discouraging to web designers, the reality is that they will remain highly coveted even as the landscape continues to change.
+The success is still bright for web designers who adapt to recent trends, particularly regarding the prominence of APIs, mobile apps and SEO, all of which need to be designed by a human.
 It’s not nearly to the point where AI can develop meaningful mobile apps or tinker with SEO — for that, humans still are the best option.

 Content management and channel evaluation are key areas that web designers should hone as they prepare for the future of web design, which will no doubt feature the continuing rise of mobile apps, APIs and other digital versions that enhance the customer experience.